XingLLiu/u-stat-high-dim/README.md

 ```

 ## Examples
-See `example_gaussian_mix.ipynb` for an example of how to use pKSD tests for a given target distribution and a given sample. *All dependencies must be installed first* following the instruction in **"How to install?"**.
+See `example_gaussian_mix.ipynb` for an example of how to use the spKSD and ospKSD tests for a given target distribution and a given sample. *All dependencies must be installed first* following the instruction in **"How to install?"**.

 To reproduce results in the paper, run e.g.,
 ```bash